Attention Deficit Hyperactivity Disorder (ADHD) is a clearly defined clinical condition and not just a label for naughty or badly brought up children.

 Once the optimum dose has been established the child on stimulant medication may stop taking it at weekends and during school holidays, if agreed by the prescribing doctor and at the discretion of the parents.

 Dexamfetamine and methylphenidate belong in the same class of medicines called stimulants.
+Elvanse is a common medication being prescribed, the capsules contain lisdexamfetamine, an inactive pro-drug of dexamfetamine, and once it is in the blood it is gradually converted into dexamfetamine.
 Sometimes a child who does not respond to methylphenidate will respond to dexamfetamine.

 Atomoxetine (marketed as Strattera) acts in a slightly different way and is not classed as a stimulant.
 This medication is usually taken once a day.